florianamoser/splicer/README.md

 # Splicer

-Splicer is a camera apparatus for visual sampling Check <a href="documentation.splicer.camera">documentation.splicer.camera</a> for more in-depth informations.
+Splicer is a camera apparatus for visual sampling
+Check <a href="documentation.splicer.camera">documentation.splicer.camera</a> for more in-depth information.

 Initial release summer 2025